Contents

-As a small business owner or entrepreneur, pitching to potential investors to raise capital can be nerve-wracking.
-But when a potential investor has agreed to buy shares, guaranteeing that they will actually buy the shares is essential!
+As a small business owner or entrepreneur, pitching to potential investors to raise capital can be nerve‐wracking.
+But when a potential investor has agreed to buy shares, guaranteeing that they will actually buy the shares is absolutely essential in today’s competitive market.

 What Is A Share Subscription Agreement?

-A Share Subscription Agreement is a formal document that guarantees that your potential investors will buy the shares, and that your business will issue those shares.
+A Share Subscription Agreement is a formal contract that guarantees your potential investors will purchase shares, and that your business is committed to issuing these shares.
+It serves as a vital legal safeguard and reflects the most current corporate governance standards in 2025.

-Along with the Share Subscription Agreement, a term sheet will outline the terms of the deal between the investor and the founder.
-You can learn more about term sheets here
+Along with the Share Subscription Agreement, a term sheet will outline the key conditions and specifics of the deal between the investor and the founder.
+You can learn more about term sheets and how they differ from shareholders agreements in our article on Term Sheet vs Shareholders Agreement.

 What Do You Need To Include In A Share Subscription Agreement?